Pediatric Neurological Conditions we Treat

 A Hamartoma is a benign, or noncancerous tumor.
 It is a mixture of normal tissues/cells that grow abnormally in the place where the tissue/cells normally are found.

-Hemorrhage means bleeding.
-Bleeding into the brain occurs after either a clot forms in a vessel carrying blood to it or a brain blood vessel breaks because of an abnormality or disease of the blood vessel.
+Bleeding into the brain (also known as an intracerebral hemorrhage) occurs after either a clot forms in a vessel carrying blood to it or a brain blood vessel breaks because of an abnormality or disease of the blood vessel.

 Hereditary neuropathy is a medical term that refers to a group of different inherited medical conditions that cause progressive loss of function (and sensation) from abnormally working nerves that carry signals from the spinal cord to muscles.